WestlakeLEARN

 Checks

-• The current state is visible on the dashboard.
+• The current state is visible on the front panel or dashboard.

 • The final state sends zero motor output.